jpsthecelt/QueryCasper/README.md

 finally had success with the library Just (which is patterned after python's requests).
 (I should probably study how Just translates requests-style calls to URLRequest ).

+Note that authorization is done via a commandline reference to a JSON file with username/password (-a /Users/xyz/authorization.txt, e.g.).

 jpsinger - incept: 071017, currently: 091017